HandBrake/HandBrake-docs/source/docs/en/latest/technical/filters-summary.markdown

 Chroma Smooth
 -------------

 Reduces chroma noise, rainbows, and other prominent visual artifacts.
-Useful for resolving various color-related issues, especially with lower resolution content from analog sources, e.g. not great DVD and VHS sources.
+Useful for resolving various color-related issues, especially with lower resolution content from analog sources, e.g. poor quality DVD and VHS sources.
 The blurring/smoothing algorithm is the same as used by the unsharp filter.

 Grayscale